Maryland Car Accident Attorneys

 How is Compensation Awarded in Maryland?

-There are generally two types of negligence in auto accident cases: contribuatory negligence and comparative negligence.
-The State of Maryland operates under the contribuatory negligence rule, which takes an all or nothing view of personal injury damages.
+There are generally two types of negligence in auto accident cases: contributorynegligence and comparative negligence.
+The State of Maryland operates under the contributory negligence rule, which takes an all or nothing view of personal injury damages.
 If the victim of a car accident is found to be even slightly at fault, they are disqualified from pursuing damages.

 Call (301) 812-4777 today to speak with our team about your case!